The 2025 Small Stones Festival

 Ken Crater – Grafton Arts and Worcester County Camera Club

-Bonnie Federico – Fine Art Painter, Owner of www.Sellarshop.com
+Bonnie Frederico – Fine Art Painter, Owner of www.Sellarshop.com

 Carol Frieswick – Artist/Juror Liaison – Blackstone Valley Art Association